sverrejb/sverre.me/content/projects/bike/index.md

 * Belt drive.

 I am playing with the idea of trying to get a belt drive setup to work with this bike.
-It would either require some modifications to a seat stay to allow for opening and closing the frame, or getting the "Veer Split Belt" that allows for joining the belt together after threading it through the frame like a bike chain.
+It would either require some modifications to a seat stay to allow for opening and closing the frame, or getting the "Veer Split Belt" that allows for joining the belt together after threading it through the frame like a regular bike chain.
 This is probably a stupid idea, so I really want to do it.